GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 The low-level layer must not know public semantic selectors or policy.
 It should not translate public driver states into behavior, decide batching strategy, or validate full public API requests.
+It should not enable, disable, or verify clocks unless the module itself is the clock controller driver.

 LL should be the single direct access point for peripheral register reads and writes.
 Higher layers should call LL accessors instead of directly touching